10 Plastic-Free Kitchen Swaps That Make a Difference

 3. Wooden Cutting Boards

 Swap plastic cutting boards for wooden ones.
-Wood has natural antibacterial properties and won't leach microplastics into your food.
-With proper care, a quality wooden cutting board can last for decades.
+Wood doesn't shed microplastics into your food, and a quality board can last decades with basic care.

 4. Stainless Steel or Wooden Utensils

 Replace plastic spatulas, spoons, and other cooking utensils with stainless steel or wooden alternatives.
-These materials are durable, won't melt or leach chemicals when exposed to heat, and are generally more effective for cooking.
+They're durable, don't melt or leach into hot food, and handle pans better than plastic.

 5. Natural Fiber Dish Brushes

-Swap plastic dish brushes and sponges for natural alternatives made from materials like coconut fiber, wood, and plant-based bristles.
-These are compostable at the end of their life and don't release microplastics during use.
+Swap plastic dish brushes and sponges for ones made from coconut fiber, wood, or plant bristles.
+They compost when worn out and don't shed microplastics in use.

 6. Cloth Produce Bags